 Forms will also be available at the morning meeting place.

 Members meet in the morning at a designated place and self select into ski level: blue, blue/black cruiser, blue/black bumpers, black and double black.
 The volunteer leader of the respective level announces her/his plan for the day and asks for a volunteer to be the sweep.
 Each group then proceeds outside, dons their gear and meets at the designated lift.

 The “Latte” skiers group meets later in the morning.
 As a group, latte skiers decide where to ski that day.
 Lunch break is optional.

 At the end of a Tuesday or Thursday ski day, all skiers gather for après ski at one of the local venues in Vail.

-The more informal group who ski on Saturday at Beaver Creek/Bachelor Gulch/Arrowhead select their leaders based on who shows up to ski that day.
+The more informal group who skis on Monday at Beaver Creek/Bachelor Gulch/Arrowhead will be lead by Eric Noreen and others.
+The ski level is generally blue/black cruiser but may break into smaller groups to ski trees or bumps if conditions permit.
+See important details about lunch on each Monday ski event description available to members.
 Parking is free at Arrowhead, but it fills up quickly so skiers are encouraged to arrive early.

 ALPINE SKIING GUIDELINES.

 Earbuds HIGHLY DISCOURAGED for obvious safety reasons.

 Realistically evaluate your ski ability and choose a compatible group: